CodePushGo/website/src/content/blog/en/capacitor-live-updates-staying-compliant-with-apple.md

 -   **User assignment** for controlled rollouts.
 -   Tools to help ensure updates align with Apple's policies.

-Once your app is ready, use the Capgo CLI to push updates.
+Once your app is ready, use the CodePushGo CLI to push updates.
 The system will handle version control, encryption, and distribution automatically, keeping you compliant with Apple's rules.

 ###### sbb-itb-f9944d2